gstanden/orabuntu-lxc/README.md

 **Note 1**:  Linux 6 support cannot be guaranteed due to de-support of Linux 6 by Linux vendors

 **Note 2**:  SCST on Linux 6 cannot be guaranteed due to de-support of kernels older than 2.6 by SCST

+**Note 3**:  LXD clustering NA for Linux 6 all distros nor for Ubuntu 16.04

 **Orabuntu-LXC installer does all of the following automatically**: